JimmyKimunyi/learn-git/README.md

 # Intro to Github
-This is a platform for hosting and collaborating on Git repositories
+This is a platform for hosting and collaborating on Git repositories Create a new repo and copy the ssh path to the repo

 # git remote
-This enables you to create aremote connection between your local machine and the repo in your remote server.
+This enables you to create aremote connection between your local machine and the repo in your remote server. run :
+    git remote add origin "ssh path to your github repo"

 # branches
 The main branch for a project is called main and is created via :
     git branch -M main
     git branch - shows all the branches in the directory

+# git push
+To push a project from your local machine to github, run:
+    git push -u origin main

+If you already initialized the origin run :
+    git push

+# git pull
+This allows you to pull code from github to your local machine